okeeffed/cheat-sheets/GraphQL/GraphQL.md

 In Graphiql, we can actually watch the `xhr` requests in the `Network` tab and can see everything that we get back etc. That way the data we get back it just the plain, raw data.

 If we go down to request payload on the `Headers` tab, we can see the payload that we make.
+We can notice that even the query itself is the same as what we write in Graphiql.